wp-plugins/errnio-search-for-mobile/readme.txt

 == Upgrade Notice ==

+2.3.1 Added X to notification bar in plugins page

 2.3 Important update.
 Using wordpress API to allow errnio plugin to support any features turned on in errnio control panel